-Pediatric Occupational Therapists (OT) help children to restore or develop their functional performance in areas of "occupation".
-For children, these areas include play, self-help skills, school performance, and social skills.
-At Way to Grow, LLC, we provide individualized, play-based and child-centered occupational therapy services.
-Our treatment sessions are provided in a clinic setting with a sensory based gym, featuring a wide variety of equipment, toys and activities to motivate, encourage and provide each child with a "just right" challenge in order to foster maximum skill development.
+Pediatric Occupational Therapists (OT) and Physical Therapists (PT) help children to restore or develop their functional performance in a variety of areas.
+For children, some of the areas include play, self-help skills, functional mobility, school performance, and social skills.
+At Way to Grow, LLC, we provide individualized, play-based and child-centered OT and PT services.
+Our treatment sessions are provided in a clinic setting with a sensory based gym, featuring a wide variety of equipment, toys and activities to motivate, encourage and provide each child with a "just right" challenge to foster maximum skill development.
 Your child will love to grow and learn with us in our fun, safe and supportive environment!

-Way to Grow, LLC is a therapist owned and operated, Pediatric Occupational Therapy clinic serving children and their families in the Chandler, Gilbert, Mesa and Tempe areas of Phoenix, AZ.
-Occupational Therapy services are available to children from birth to 18 yrs.
-Currently we provide clinic based services at 4100 S. Lindsay Rd., Suite 114 (Located in the Foundations Developmental House).
+Way to Grow, LLC is a therapist owned and operated, Pediatric Therapy clinic serving children and their families in the Chandler, Gilbert, Mesa and Tempe areas of Phoenix, AZ.
+Occupational and Physical Therapy services are available to children from birth to 15 yrs.
+Currently we provide out-patient, clinic based services at 4100 S. Lindsay Rd., Suite 114 (Located in the Foundations Developmental House).
 School services are provided though contract only.

 Heather Baumgartner is the founder, owner, and supervising Occupational Therapist at Way to Grow, LLC.
 She graduated from the University of North Dakota in 1995, with a Bachelor of Science in Occupational Therapy.
 Through the years and scope of practice, she has had a wide range of experience in pediatrics through home health, clinic based, hospital, and school settings.
 Heather specializes in the treatment of pediatric clients (birth to 18 yrs.) with emphasis on SPD (Sensory Processing Disorders) and SI (Sensory Integration), NDT (Neurodevelopmental Theory) and Motor Learning theories.
 She also has an abundance of experience with childhood development as a SAHM for 10 years while her 4 girls were young and attending elementary school.
 Heather has also dedicated many hours of study and continuing education to keep up with the latest information on SPD research, Autism and Pediatric information by attending conferences, completing continuing education course work, participating in mentorship programs and independent study.
 Heather is certified in the “Handwriting Without Tears” program, the “Integrated Listening Program” (iLs) and recently became certified as a provider for the S.O.S feeding program (Sequential Oral Sensory Feeding Program) through Dr. Kay Toomey.
 She also had the honor and privilege to become an Advanced Level 1 Mentored Clinician in SPD through the mentorship/training program at the STAR Center (Sensory Treatment and Research Center) in Denver, Colorado, June 2015.
 Heather also recently received formal training in the “Bal-A-Vis-X” program,Sept.
 2016 and is currently a member of both state (Arizota) and national (AOTA) OT associations.